Performance & Instrumental Music

 - String ensemble

-- Primary, Middle and Senior School Chapel Bands
+- Junior, Middle and Senior School Chapel Bands

 - Various brass and woodwind ensemble

-- Primary, Middle and Senior School Chapel Bands, choirs and vocal groups
+- Junior, Middle and Senior School Chapel Bands, choirs and vocal groups

 NCC also hosts regional AMEB and Trinity College